 On-time recurring payments build up positive payment history and can lead to an increase in your credit score over time.

-When you use the Cushion card to pay your bills, we make bill payments on your behalf and then pay ourselves back immediately.
+When you use the Cushion card to pay your bills, we make bill payments on your behalf and then pay ourselves back.
 This allows us to report your bill payments as credit and demonstrate positive payment history to help you build credit.

 There are many factors that go into calculating your credit score.
 How quickly you see an impact to your score will vary and depends on many factors.
 However, most of our users see an impact to their score within 3 months of signing up.